1099-INT: Reporting Interest Income

 Box 4: Federal Income Tax Withheld

-Shows any federal tax withheld from your interest payments, typically due to:
+Shows any federal tax withheld from your interest payments, typically due to backup withholding (if you didn't provide a correct TIN) or voluntary withholding requests.

 Box 8: Tax-Exempt Interest